ArchiSaini18/Arun-Sales-Dashboard-using-Adv.-Excel-Project/README.md

-Excel Dashboard for Arun_Sales (2022)
+Excel Dashboard for Sales (2022)

-An Interactive and Insightful Excel Dashboard for Arun_Sales (2022) — Analyzing Orders, Channels, Demographics, and Status Trends for Smarter Decisions.
+An Interactive and Insightful Excel Dashboard for Sales (2022) — Analyzing Orders, Channels, Demographics, and Status Trends for Smarter Decisions.
 Description:
-An interactive Excel dashboard designed to analyze Arun_Sales performance in 2022, visualizing key metrics such as orders by sales channel, customer demographics, top-selling products, and order status breakdown.
+An interactive Excel dashboard designed to analyze Sales performance in 2022, visualizing key metrics such as orders by sales channel, customer demographics, top-selling products, and order status breakdown.
 The dashboard leverages multiple chart types including pie charts, cluster column charts, and cluster bar charts to provide a clear, visual representation of sales trends.
 It enables users to quickly understand order distribution, customer profiles, and operational performance.

+---

 📂 Data Source:
-Source: Internal Arun_Sales 2022 Dataset (Excel format)
+Source: Internal Sales 2022 Dataset (Excel format)

 The dataset includes detailed transaction-level information with: